krasimir/jolly-roger/README.md

 # jolly-roger

-A micro-framework on top of React hooks
+A micro-framework on top of React hooks.

+## Installation